ronanociosoig-200/SourceryPlugin/README.md

 As this source file is already added to the repo, delete it, and note that it is generated again.

 The binary generated is here: DerivedData/SourceryPlugin/Build/Products/Debug

+Local plugins can also be tested using this syntax:

+`tuist plugin run tuist-sourcery --path ../SourceryPlugin Home`